SergioRyzhov/scrap_1p/README.md

 - Put the unzipped file into the script folder (in folder must be parser.py and chromedriver.exe)

 - Open parser.py file by any text redactor.
 Find the PATH variable at the line 23.
-Write your path '<script folder>chromedriver.exe' (for example: PATH = 'D:/Desktop/reddit/chromedriver.exe')
+Write your path '<script folder>' (for example: PATH = 'D:/Desktop/reddit/')

 =========lunch:
 - Open powershell